cap-sized/capport/README.md

 Eventually this runner should be configurable as well, with the pipeline run scheduler/executor.

+### Environment Variables

+Not part of the pipeline context, but should be initialized in order for certain core functionalities like the logger csv reader/writer to read from the correct default input/output directories.

+See `EnvironmentVariablesRegistry` and `envvar.md` in the `docs/` folder for more information.

 ### Dataframes

-The whole pipeline is based on the manipulation of data with the [Polars](https://docs.rs/polars/latest/polars/) library.
+The whole pipeline is based on tev.has_keyhe manipulation of data with the [Polars](https://docs.rs/polars/latest/polars/) library.
 Tasks load from and store **manipulated Dataframes** or their lazily computed version, **Lazyframes**.